mnprtpsingh/mnprtpsingh.github.io/index.md

 Aman - I am looking forward to learn computer programming.
 Jyoti - Aman, how is your new project going on?
 Ruby - How are you?
+Jyoti - I am very excited for the birthday party..